 NO cell phone or electronic device may be used during any exam period.

-For EXAM 4, 50% of the test will be based on lecture content from previous exams (1-3), based on previous exam questions.
-This format will encourage you to re-visit content from previous exams to be assured of your competency in these areas.
-The remaining 50% of the exam will be based on new material from lectures given after EXAM 3.
+For EXAM 4, ~50% of the test will be based on lecture content from previous exams (1, 2, and 3), based on previous exam questions and from a take-home component due at the time of the final exam.
+This format will encourage you to re-visit content throughout the course from previous exams to be assured of your competency in these areas.
+The remaining ~50% of the exam will be based on new material from lectures given after EXAM 3.

 Exams will be based on lecture content, assigned readings (if any), and assigned videos.
-Exams 1-3 will not be cumulative throughout the semester.
-Fifty percent of EXAM 4 will be cumulative, as stated above.
+Exams 1, 2 and 3 will not be cumulative throughout the semester.
+Approximately 50% of EXAM 4 will be cumulative, as stated above.

 In general, grading will be based on the following scale: 90-100% (A range); 80-89% (B range); 70-79% (C range); 60-69% (D range); below 60% (failing).